swalberg/f5-icontrol/README.md

 [![Build Status](https://travis-ci.org/swalberg/f5-icontrol.svg?branch=master)](https://travis-ci.org/swalberg/f5-icontrol)

-This is the F5-control gem.
-If you have an F5, it can use the iControl SOAP interface to automate things
+This is the F5-icontrol gem.
+If you have an F5, it can use the iControl API to automate things

 This is not the official library.
 That one is [here](https://devcentral.f5.com/d/icontrol-ruby-library).
 This copy is without warranty.
 Heck, it probably doesn't even work.